Linguistic typology: Theoretical issues

 Several processing explanations were proposed in the 1980s and 1990s for the above correlations.
 They suggest that the brain finds it easier to parse syntactic patterns that are either right or left branching, but not mixed.
 The most widely held such explanation is John A. Hawkins' parsing efficiency theory, which argues that language is a non-innate adaptation to innate cognitive mechanisms.
 Typological tendencies are considered as being based on language users' preference for grammars that are organized efficiently, and on their avoidance of word orderings that cause processing difficulty.
 Hawkins's processing theory predicts the above table but also makes predictions for non-correlation pairs including the order of adjective, demonstrative and numeral in respect with the noun.
 This theory was based on corpus research and lacks support in psycholinguistic studies.

 Some languages exhibit regular "inefficient" patterning.
 These include the VO languages Chinese, with the adpositional phrase before the verb, and Finnish, which has postpositions.
 But there are few other profoundly exceptional languages.
 It is suggested more recently that the left-right orientation is limited to role-marking connectives (adpositions and subordinators), stemming directly from the semantic mapping of the sentence.
-Since the true correlation pairs in the above table either involve such a connective or, arguably, derive from a general canonical order, orientation predicts them without making problematic claims.
+Since the true correlation pairs in the above table either involve such a connective or, arguably, follow from the canonical order, orientation predicts them without making problematic claims.